 Adding in low impact leisurely exercise is also amazing for your overall health and well being.
 Not every exercise has to be high intensity or a 10 mile run.
 Sometimes slowing down is exactly what the body needs.
 Take these next few months as an opportunity to connect with friends and family outdoors all while enjoying the crisp cool air.
 And if you are lucky, you might even get some fresh apple cider, pumpkin spice everything and create some amazing memories!

 Dave and I make it a point to go on long leisurely walks every night that we don’t go to the gym.
 We go explore different parts of our neighborhood or nearby neighborhoods or parks.
 But soon, I will be begging to instead embark on my list of must do fall activities.
 We are lucky enough to live about an hour and a half from some amazing hiking trails.
 Waterfalls and all.
 I can’t wait until the leaves start changing and we get to go exploring.
-Just remember to pack healthy snacks, like these pumpkin spice trail mix bars or baked oatmeal pumpkin bars or these pumpkin spiced sunflower seeds to fuel you adventures.
-No one wants to hang out with their hangry friends on the side of a mountain or in the middle of a corn maize!
+Just remember to pack healthy snacks, like these pumpkin spice trail mix bars, baked oatmeal pumpkin bars or these pumpkin spiced sunflower seeds to fuel you adventures.
+No one wants to hang out with their hangry friends on the side of a mountain or in the middle of a corn maze!

 Top Fall Activities

-Corn Maize – this is a must for us!
-Dave and I did a corn maize last year and it was the highlight the month for us!!
+Corn Maze– this is a must for us!
+Dave and I did a corn maze last year and it was the highlight the month for us!!
 Dave has already stalked the website to see when they open, it’s such a great time!
 Get a team together and see who can get through the maize first!